SJSU-CS-systems-group/piman/README.md

 #### Configuration UI

 Included in PiMan is a user-interface designed to allow easier setup of configuration and pis.
 Use the piman config launch option shown above.
 Navigate to the webserver, hosted on port 5000.
 If you are accessing the webserver from the same machine, you can use localhost:5000 in any browser.
 Click on 'CONFIG' to generate the configuration file and begin configuration.
 Click on 'HOSTS.CSV' to generate the hosts file and begin configuration for that.
+Remember to click the apply changes button before navigating to a different page.
+Once you are done applying changes, restart piman manually for those changes to take effect.

+If your setup requires SSH tunnelling/listening, see the README.md documentation in the 'config_ui' folder.

 #### Config Format